Rosaert/pml-course/README.md

 3. In the `myownwork` directory, create the files as instructed in the assignments.
 You can submit this work to your forked repository.

 ### Keeping Your Fork Up to Date
 If new material is added to the main repository, you can sync your fork to get the updates.
+This consists of two steps: first get the updates to your computer, then push them to your cloned github repository.
 Follow these steps:

 1. Open your terminal and navigate to the folder where your project is stored.